Skip to Content

 This one might sound odd, but it’s definitely worth a try.
 Switching Airplane Mode on and off again seems to reset the outlying network issues that your phone is experiencing, so it’s worth disabling and enabling this feature on your phone if you’re still having connectivity issues.

-You may find this a natural fix if you’ve had your phone in airplane mode while flying to the country you’re now in.
-Flicking Airplane Mode on and off does tend to reset problems users are having with their O2 roaming data not working, so this is worth trying if you haven’t given it a go already.
+Flicking Airplane Mode on and off does tend to reset problems users face with roaming, so this is worth trying if you haven’t given it a go already.

 Check Network Coverage in your Area